Harold Cazneaux: Biography

+Cazneaux received further education at (unnamed) state schools in Adelaide, and worked for his father, taking night classes at the School of Design, Painting and Technical Art.

+In 1896 he started working for Hammer & Co. as a photo retoucher.

-In 1904 he decided to move to Sydney where he took up a position with one of Sydney's oldest photo studios, Freeman & Co.
-Clearly he was good at the job as he was later appointed the firm's manager and chief operator.
-At the same time he honed his photographic skills documenting the architecture of old Sydney and in 1907 exhibited the Photographic Society of New South Wales.
-In 1909 he held the first one-man exhibition in Australia.
+In 1904 he left for Sydney, where he took up a position with one of Sydney's oldest photo studios, Freeman & Co.
+He was later appointed the firm's manager and chief operator.
+At the same time he honed his photographic skills documenting the architecture of old Sydney and in 1907 exhibited at the Photographic Society of New South Wales.
+In 1909 he held the first one-man photographic exhibition in Australia.

-Cazneaux's prints were exhibited in solo shows in the windows of the Kodak Salon, Sydney, as well as international shows organised by the London Salon of Photography (1911 to 1952), and later included in the Royal Photographic Society of Great Britain's annual salons.
-In 1914 he won Kodak's "Happy Moment" competition, and the £100 prize money went to a deposit for his future home.
+Cazneaux' prints were exhibited in solo shows in the windows of the Kodak Salon, Sydney, as well as international shows organised by the London Salon of Photography (1911 to 1952), and later included in the Royal Photographic Society of Great Britain's annual salons.
+In 1914 he won Kodak's "Happiest Moment" competition, ostensibly open to amateur and professional alike, and the £100 prize money went toward a deposit for his future home.

-He was a founder of the Sydney Camera Circle whose Pictorialist "manifesto" was drawn up and signed on 28 November 1916 by a group of six photographers: Cecil Bostock, James Stening, W. S. White, Malcolm McKinnon and James Paton, later joined by Henri Mallard.
+He was a founder of The Sydney Camera Circle, whose pictorialist "manifesto" was drawn up and signed on 28 November 1916 by a group of six photographers: Cecil Bostock, James Stening, William Stewart White, Malcolm McKinnon and James Paton, later joined by Henri Mallard.
 This group pledged "to work and to advance pictorial photography and to show our own Australia in terms of sunlight rather than those of greyness and dismal shadows".
+He left Freeman & Co. in 1917 or 1918, to work freelance, with greater creative freedom.